 The Olde Pink House is a testament to tradition and history.
 It is located beside Reynolds Square in Savannah’s only standing 18th Century mansion.
 The menu is tailored to the season, they are always creating with fresh ingredients.
 This is a fine dining restaurant.

 Oysters are an essential part of the coastal-style cuisine in Savannah, so you can find them at many restaurants, especially on River Street.
 The Savannah River House Seafood located in the Historic District right on River Street offers fresh local seafood and a beautiful view of the river.

-Places to stay in Savannah Georgia
+Where to stay in Savannah Georgia

 If you are headed to Savannah for a getaway, I definitely recommend staying on the river.
 You can beat the views!

 We always stay at The Westin Savannah Harbor Golf Resort & Spa.
 It is across the river from River Street, so it gives a little break from the action but still has the river views.
 They offer a free ferry ride that goes to River Street continuously throughout the day.
 The rooms are gorgeous and we often find ourselves in the bar for a night cap after a fun day of exploring town.

 The Bohemian Hotel Savannah Riverfront, Autograph Collection is a boutique hotel that is nestled along the Riverfront.
 Eat at the riverside restaurant and unwind at the end of the day at the rooftop bar with an extraordinary view of the city.

 The Hyatt Regency Savannah is right off of River Street, so you are just steps away from shopping, eating, exploring…and all the action.
 They have a nice outdoor pation where you can relax and enjoy the river views.

 There are also some amazing vacation rentals in Savannah that would be fun for your trip!